Zygo/bees/docs/install.md

 Arch package
 ------------

-bees is available in Arch Linux AUR.
+bees is available for Arch Linux in the community repository.
 Install with:

-`$ pacaur -S bees-git`
+`$ pacman -S bees`

+or build a live version from git master using AUR:

+`$ git clone https://aur.archlinux.org/bees-git.git && cd bees-git && makepkg -si`

 Gentoo package
 --------------